Blogging or freelancing which is a profitable online business to start?

 So when it comes to choosing between short-term income goals versus long-term income goals blogging can give you a long-term passive income source but you have to work hard to launch your heavy rocket with a lot of hard work and dedication to keep its momentum.

 So in conclusion blogging is a long-term passive income source.
 Freelancing is a short-term income source.

 Advantage – A successful blog gives you freedom

-Blogging is hard in the beginning but once your blog your build audience and readership, you have time and freedom to work on your pace.
+Blogging is hard in the beginning but once your blog builds an audience and readership, you have time and freedom to work at your pace.
 You can blog monthly or focus on the core areas of your blog.
 You just need to maintain your blog quality to keep your audience engaged.